TimmyGuy/go-arrays/README.md

 ```

 ### LastIndexOf
-Returns the last index of the needle in the array
+LastIndexOf returns the index of the last occurrence of the specified element in the array/slice.
+If the element is not found, it returns -1.
 ```go
 func LastIndexOf[Type comparable](array []Type, needle interface{}) int